Eggstra, Eggstra – Matching Upper and Lower Case Letters

-Posted on February 8th, 2012 by Carolyn - Storytime Standouts in Helping Children Learn the Alphabet
+Posted on February 8th, 2012 by Carolyn Hart in Ways to Help Children Learn the Alphabet

 Children enjoy matching upper and lower case letters with this fun activity

 This is a great time of year to pick up the makings of an inexpensive, colourful learning aid – at your neighbourhood dollar store.
 Easter merchandise is starting to appear and we want the multi-coloured two-part Easter eggs.
 Normally these are filled with candies but we are going to do something altogether different.
 We are going to use a permanent ink pen to print an upper case letter on one half of an egg and and the corresponding lower case letter on the other half.
-Children really enjoy searching through the ‘broken’ eggs to find a match ultimately assembling twenty-six whole eggs.
+Children really enjoy searching through the ‘broken’ eggs. matching upper and lower case letters, ultimately assembling twenty-six whole eggs.
 I like the activity because using five or six colors makes finding a match fairly easy and also makes the activity somewhat self-checking.

 For older children, compound words, rhyming words or antonyms could be used.